Are you afraid your forklift battery will fail when you need it the most?

 Unless it is reliably learnt that acid has been spilt from the cells due to some reasons.
 If necessary, the same specific gravity acid as in a fully charged cell can be added to make up for the level.

-Forklift battery maintenance, testing & troubleshooting
+Battery maintenance, testing & troubleshooting

-Five Simple Steps to Forklift Battery Maintenance
+Five Simple Steps to Battery Maintenance

 To keep your forklift battery always ready for operation, follow these simple 5 step formula: